-Here’s How a Pandemic has Changed our Views Towards our own Relationships
+Here’s how a pandemic has changed our views towards our own relationships

 So, how do people survive through this pandemic while still being optimistic about relationships, be it romantic, platonic or professional?
 How will we as a people, come out on the other side of this pandemic?
-What have we learnt about ourselves, about our need for attachment to others, and how will we change our approach towards the things we ignored or were indifferent towards?
+What have we learnt about ourselves, about our need for attachment, and how will we change our approach towards the things we ignored or were indifferent towards?

 Taking care of ourselves: